William G. Rohrer: Business career

-His first jobs were working in his father's grocery store and at the small car dealership his father started in Pottsville, Pennsylvania in the late 1920s.
-In 1929 Roher's father moved the car dealership, the Rohrer Chevrolet Agency, to Camden, New Jersey to take advantage of an economic boom in South Jersey.
+His first jobs were working in his father's grocery store and at the small car dealership his father started in Pottsville, Pennsylvania, in the late 1920s.
+In 1929 Roher's father moved the car dealership, the Rohrer Chevrolet Agency, to Camden, New Jersey, to take advantage of an economic boom in South Jersey.
 He became owner of the dealership after his father's death in 1935, making his fortune by growing it into one of the largest in the nation by 1947.

 In 1955, Rohrer bought a small bank in South Jersey that held $2.9 million in deposits.
 He renamed it First Peoples Bank and under his ownership, it became one of the largest in the area.
 By 1970 it had more than $100 million in deposits; by the early 1980s, it had become the first billion-dollar bank in South Jersey.

 Political career

-Rohrer served as a Township Committeeman from 1947 to 1951, and as Mayor of Haddon Township, New Jersey from 1951 to 1987.
+Rohrer served as a township committeeman from 1947 to 1951, and as Mayor of Haddon Township, New Jersey, from 1951 to 1987.
 He was a commissioner on the Delaware River Port Authority.
 He was also a member of the Camden County Ethics Committee.

 In the 1950s, Rohrer ran two close races for the New Jersey State Senate, losing twice to Democrat Joseph W. Cowgill.
 In 1955, Rohrer ran for an open State Senate seat when Bruce A. Wallace retired.
 In a close race, Cowgill defeated Rohrer by 290 votes, 54,683 (50.02%) to 54,393 (49.76%).
 Rohrer again faced Cowgill when he sought re-election in 1959; this time, Cowgill won by 4,092 votes, 61,656 (51.72%) to 57,564 (48.28%).

 Rohrer owned a Chevrolet dealership in Camden and several other businesses, and operated several banks.
 The Rohrer Charitable Foundation has contributed over $12 million to Rowan University, where the College of Business was named the William G. Rohrer College of Business.

+Death and legacy

-In ill health, Rohrer was defeated as Mayor of Haddon Township, New Jersey in 1987.
+In ill health, Rohrer was defeated as Mayor of Haddon Township, New Jersey, in 1987.
 He died on September 23, 1989.